Carkir/carkir-ML/README.md

     - etc.

 ## Branches in this repository
-There are 3 branch in this carkir-ML repository:
+There are 3 branches in this carkir-ML repository:

 1. for-apps, consist codes of the code and marking output to see the detection output but not for deployment
 2. for-deployment, consist the needed codes, files, and images needed for deployment